Article reviewed and updated 5/7/26.

 I am considering offering some formula.
 Is it really much different than breast milk?

-While formula is a safe alternative to breastfeeding, it is best to think of formula as a medical tool to be used only if needed.
+Infant formula is a safe and nutritious alternative to breast milk when breastfeeding is not possible or when families choose to use it.
 Formula does not provide all the benefits that breast milk can.
 Some babies have a reaction to an ingredient in formula, which can stress their digestive system.
 They may need to try different formulas to find one that works for them.
-Babies who drink formula may have more illnesses, infections, and digestive issues.
-They may also have a higher risk of SIDS (Sudden Infant Death Syndrome), diabetes, and obesity.
+On average, breastfed babies have lower rates of illness, infection, and chronic conditions compared to babies who are not breastfed.
+Breastfed infants also have a decreased risk of SIDS, diabetes and obesity.

 Digging Deeper Into Breast Milk Make-Up